Herzlich willkommen! Wir haben erkannt, dass Sie ggf. eine andere Sprache benötigen.

 Investing in prevention, for example through relationship management, appreciative and empathetic communication, and a good flow of information, not only pays off in avoiding conflict, but also improves collaboration and thus the performance of the team as a whole.

-Conclusion: See conflict conversations as an opportunity
+Conclusion: See conflict discussions as an opportunity

 About the Author